-Kitty Hawk also unveiled the Kitty Hawk Cora product line in 2018, which is a much larger 2-seat eVTOL aircraft.
-On October 3, 2019, Kitty Hawk officially unveiled the Heaviside, a single seat aircraft.
+Kitty Hawk also unveiled the Kitty Hawk Cora product line in 2018, which is a much larger two seat eVTOL aircraft.
+On Oct.
+3, 2019, Kitty Hawk officially unveiled the Heaviside, a single seat eVTOL aircraft.

-- Article: The Demand for On-Demand Mobility, Vertiflite, Jan/Feb 2017
+- Article: The Demand for On-Demand Mobility, Vertiflite, January/February 2017

 - Article: Air Mobility Bonanza Beckons Electric VTOL Developers, Vertiflite, March/April 2017

-- Article: Back to Kitty Hawk: Exploring the Secrets of the Kitty Hawk Flyer, Vertiflite, Nov/Dec 2017
+- Article: Back to Kitty Hawk: Exploring the Secrets of the Kitty Hawk Flyer, Vertiflite, November/December 2017

-- Article: From Aerovelo to Kitty Hawk (sidebar), Vertiflite, Nov/Dec 2017
+- Article: From Aerovelo to Kitty Hawk (sidebar), Vertiflite, November/December 2017

-- Article: We took to the sky in Kitty Hawk's flying car, June 6, 2018
+- Article: We took to the sky in Kitty Hawk's flying car, CNN Business, June 6, 2018

 - Video: Visiting the flying car secret facility!, YouTube, June 8, 2018